HumphreyCurtis/GuardianCycle/portfolio/system-implementation.md

 ### c.
 Discussion of Social and Ethical implications of the work

 The GuardianCycle Project followed the BCS Code of Conduct to ensure the development of good principled software.
-As such, below we will discuss how the prototype of GuardianCycle was designed with Public Interest in mind, adheres to Professional Competence and Integrity and developed with due diligence to our relevant authority and to the IT Profession.
+As such, below we will discuss how the prototype of GuardianCycle was designed with public interest in mind, adheres to professional competence and integrity and developed with due diligence to our relevant authority and to the IT Profession.

-#### Public Interest
+#### Public interest

 The product was designed with public safety at the forefront of our thinking, most specifically the safety of cyclists.
 The product is a cycle helmet and so we had to ensure the helmet still performed its primary protective function for the cyclist's head.
 Incorporated into the helmet for the proposed prototype were light fittings to indicate either a left or right turn signal and an impact detector in the event of a road collision.
 Upon impact, this sensor would be triggered and in turn send an alert to the designated friend as well as emergency services unless the user indicates through the app that they do not require help.
 In terms of public health, this product sought to add assurance to cyclists on the road should they be involved in a collision.